damisotomi/Advanced-Mobile-Robotic-Object-Sorter/README.md

 ### FUTURE IMPROVEMENTS
   - To replace the functionalities of the ultrasonic sensor, IR infared obstacle avoidance sensor, and TCS34725 sensor with a Pixy 2 camera for better obstacle detection
-  - and more accurate color sorting.
+  - and more accurate color sorting as seen in Advanced-Mobile-Robotic-Object-Sorter v2

 ### HOW TO USE
   - Create a black line path using black tape on a white surface for the robot to follow